 Keep in touch!

-I am bringing these Turkey Dumplings (Pierogi) with Butternut Squash to #CookBlogShare, which I am hosting this week.
+I am bringing these Easy Turkey Dumplings (Pierogi) with Butternut Squash to #CookBlogShare, which I am hosting this week.
 Also sharing with Fiesta Friday.
 This week’s co-hosts are Zeba @ Food For The Soul and Debanita @ Canvassed Recipes.